 The examples assumes that you have 8 disks, 0 to 7, and that disk 7 is to be set up for the sole use of raw and clean logs.
-In this example disk 7 is currently used for a file system called /user7 and constitutes part of virtual partition vp0.
+In this example disk 7 is currently used for a file system called /user7 and also constitutes part of virtual partition vp0.
 File system /user7 will be removed and virtual partition vp0 will be redefined to exclude the physical partition on disk 7.

 - 1. This is only an example.
 Your system configuration may be different. - 2.
-Remember to save the contents of /user7 and vp0 if you wish to keep them. - 3.
-The example contains some embedded comments, which are highlighted using italics.
+Remember to save the contents of /user7 and vp0 if you wish to keep them - 3.
+The example contains some embedded comments, which are highlighted by the use of italics.

-12.2 Procedure for UMAX V systems
+Procedure for UMAX V Systems